Youhoney/Rails-Tutorial-Anki-Deck/README.markdown

 This is a project to make Anki flash cards to help people learn Ruby on Rails.
-Specifically, these flash cards are designed to teach people all of the information that Michael Hartl mentions in his book, the Rails Tutorial.
+Specifically, these flash cards are designed to teach people all of the information that Michael Hartl mentions in his book, the _The Ruby on Rails Tutorial_ (or just _Rails Tutorial_ for short).

 ### What's Anki?
 http://en.wikipedia.org/wiki/Anki